-Project Name Description Project Type Status/Timing Potential significant unavoidable impacts Location U.S. Highway 101/Candlestick Point Interchange Project 53 Interchange reconfiguration for supplemental roadways.
-Interchange reconfiguration Short-range highway plan 2011-2021 Transportation Candlestick Point Dumbarton Rail Corridor Station Facilities and Improvements 54 The DRC Project is a proposed passenger rail service that would span the southern portion of the San Francisco Bay, connecting communities in the East Bay (Union City, Fremont, Newark) to communities in the West Bay (Menlo Park, Redwood City, and beyond to San Jose and San Francisco).
+Project Name Description Project Type Status/Timing Potential Contributions to Cumulative Impacts Location U.S. Highway 101/Candlestick Point Interchange Project Interchange reconfiguration for supplemental roadways.
+Interchange reconfiguration Short-range highway plan 2011-2021 Transportation Candlestick Point Dumbarton Rail Corridor Station Facilities and Improvements The DRC Project is a proposed passenger rail service that would span the southern portion of the San Francisco Bay, connecting communities in the East Bay (Union City, Fremont, Newark) to communities in the West Bay (Menlo Park, Redwood City, and beyond to San Jose and San Francisco).
 Six daily westbound trains would depart Union City in the morning and converge with the existing Caltrain line on the West Bay.
 From the Caltrain line, half of the trains travel north to San Francisco while the other three trains head south to San Jose.
 During the afternoon peak, all trains would travel eastbound back to Union City.
 Four stations would be directly served by DRC trains (Union City Intermodal Station, Fremont Centerville, Willow Street in Newark, and Willow Road in Menlo Park).
 A new bridge crossing the bay would replace the existing bridge which has not been in operation since the mid-1980s.
-East Palo Alto in conjunction New 18-month environmental impact statement funded in 2018 Transportation Rail corridor in the southern portion of the San Francisco Bay
+Improve station facilities and other rail improvements in Redwood City, Menlo Park and East Palo Alto in conjunction with the DRC New 18-month environmental impact statement funded in 2018 Transportation Rail corridor in the southern portion of the San Francisco Bay